linrunner/tlp-doc/settings/usb.rst

 USB_ALLOWLIST
 -------------
 *This parameter was renamed with version 1.4.
-In 1.3.1 and below it is called USB_WHITELIST.
-1.4 and higher also recognize the old name.*
+Until 1.3 it was called USB_WHITELIST.
+1.4 and newer also recognize the old name.*

 ::